nichannah/ocean-nudge/README.md

 ## Step 2

 Regrid the reanalysis files to the model grid.
-Do this with the ocean-regrid tool by following the documentation [here](https://github.com/nicjhan/ocean-regrid).
+Do this with the ocean-regrid tool found in the regridder directory.
+Additional documentation [here](https://github.com/nicjhan/ocean-regrid).

 For example, for MOM:
 ```{bash}